 When asked why the intended title track never made the album, Plant refused to lie to Get the Led Out author Danny Somach, instead declaring, “Being silly, isn’t it?
 I mean, I could go into some great profound reasoning, but… I can’t even remember why.
 I think we thought, ‘Well, we’ll hold onto that and we’ll do something (with it).’
 It was just having a laugh.”

-Despite traveling around the world in a swanky, custom-painted jumbo jet, the trek (and no doubt, the cumulative effect of their previous several years) left the band exhausted.
-It would be 18 months before they toured again, and nearly two years before they released their next record, 1975′s double-album masterpiece Physical Graffiti.
+Even though they traveled around the world in a swanky, custom-painted jumbo jet, the trek (and no doubt, the cumulative effect of their previous several years) left the band exhausted.
+It would be 18 months before they toured again, and nearly two years before they released their next record, 1975’s double-album masterpiece Physical Graffiti.